A heap is a data structure that holds comparable values and supports the following operations:

-Use the following struct to represent Brown heap nodes:
+Use the following structures to represent Brown heaps:

 leftis the same or one greater than the number of nodes in

-All three operations can be performed in O(log n) time or better.
+All three operations can be performed in O([s -> log s]) time or better, where s is the number of elements in the heap.
 We will be grading on efficiency.
 You can assume that there will be no duplicate values in a Brown Heap.